Nada-khalied-Al-Eqrab/Crypto-Nada/README.md

-# 🔐 Encryption Algorithms Collection - Python
+# 🔐CryptoNada - Encryption Algorithms Collection - Python

 This Python program is a comprehensive encryption tool that supports **15 classical encryption algorithms**, allowing users to **encrypt and decrypt** messages through an interactive command-line interface.